argyleink/ragrid/README.md

 ## Getting Started
 Why another grid?
 So the way we talk about the grid is the same code we write.
+Demo page coming soon.

 ```shell
 npm install ragrid --save-dev